-4.3.1.3 Goods and Services Tax rate (GST)

-The GST rate is the value of the GST which is applicable for the three month period following the date of the OSL and PM calculation.

-GST applies to energy purchases and sales in the NEM.
+- (c) Goods and Services Tax rate (GST) - (i) The GST rate is the value of the GST which is applicable for the three month period following the date of the OSL and PM calculation. - (ii) GST applies to energy purchases and sales in the NEM.
 Accordingly, the OSL and PM calculation allows for the additional liability due to GST on the value of AEMO's estimate of energy trading.
 As reallocation transaction amounts do not attract GST, it is not applied to the reallocation elements of the calculation.

-4.3.2 Regional level calculations
+4.3.2.
+Regional level calculations

-The parameters resulting from the regional level calculations are identical for all Market Participants.
-AEMO publishes the seasonal parameters in advance for all regions.

-4.3.2.1 Calculations used in determining VF for the OSL (VFOSLR) and the PM (VFPMR)

-Regional level parameters are calculated for each season:

-- Estimated average RRP for the region (PR). - Estimated average daily regional load (ERLR).

-These parameters are used to derive the Outstandings Limit Volatility Factor (VFOSLR) and the Prudential Margin Volatility Factor (VFPMR).
-The VFOSLR and the VFPMR are derived from the distribution of the estimated load (ERLR) and estimated RRP (PR) and are set at a level to ensure that, for each region, the prudential standard is met.

-4.3.2.2 Calculations used in determining a Market Participant's OSL and PM

-Regional level parameters calculated for each season:
+- (a) The parameters resulting from the regional level calculations are identical for all Market Participants.
+AEMO publishes the seasonal parameters in advance for all regions. - (b) Calculations used in determining VF for the OSL (VFOSLR) and the PM (VFPMR) - Regional level parameters are calculated for each season: - (A) estimated average RRP for the region (PR); and - (B) estimated average daily regional load (ERLR). - (ii) These parameters are used to derive the Outstandings Limit Volatility Factor (VFOSLR) and the Prudential Margin Volatility Factor (VFPMR).
+The VFOSLR and the VFPMR are derived from the distribution of the estimated load (ERLR) and estimated RRP (PR) and are set at a level to ensure that, for each region, the prudential standard is met. - (c) Calculations used in determining a Market Participant's OSL and PM - (i) Regional level parameters calculated for each season: - (A) estimated half-hourly RRP (Phh,R) for the region;

-- Estimated half-hourly RRP (PHH.R) for the region. - Estimated capped average half-hourly RRP for the region for cap value C (PHH.R.C). - Estimated average half-hourly regional load (ERLHH,R).

-These parameters are used to adjust a Market Participant's characteristics for its behaviour relative to that of the relevant region.
+- (B) estimated capped average half-hourly RRP for the region for cap value C (PHH,R,C); and - (C) estimated average half-hourly regional load (ERLHH,R). - (ii) These parameters are used to adjust a Market Participant's characteristics for its behaviour relative to that of the relevant region.
 These parameters are the same for all Market Participants in a given region.

-4.3.3 Market Participant specific calculations
+4.3.3.
+Market Participant specific calculations